 The recipe that follows is approximate.
 You may need more or less of the ingredients to fit your containers.
 One tip: Start with more mushrooms than you think you need.
 They shrink a lot in this process, and are so good you will run out long before you’re tired of eating them.

 You don’t need any special equipment to make these mushrooms, but you need time.
-It takes a day to make them.
-But it is more than worth it.
+It takes a day to make them — or at least a couple hours if you have a dehydrator.
+But the time spent is more than worth it.
 First of all, they will keep in the fridge for 6 months — if you can keep yourself from eating them all.
 I guarantee that if you set a bowl of these out on an appetizer tray, they will be gone in minutes.

 Prep Time: 24 hours, most of it passive